salhindi/meal_prep/sinatra-meal-prep-app/README.md

-Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 This is a Sinatra-ActiveRecord Meal Prep App you can store your meal prep ideas and photos, and share meal preps with other users.